RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ## Insights

-**Lead time** remains a strong predictor of cancellations: each additional day increases the odds of cancellation by 1.6% (OR = 1.0158).
-This is also supported by the Decision Tree model, where lead time shows a feature importance of ≈ 0.39.
+- **Lead time** (days between booking and arrival) is a **strong predictor of cancellations**.
+For every additional day in advance that a booking is made, the chance of cancellation increases by about **1.6%**.
+Bookings made far in advance especially **beyond 60 days** are more likely to be canceled.

-**Higher room prices** are linked to slightly higher cancellation risk: for every €10 increase, the odds of cancellation rise by ~2.05%, possibly reflecting greater hesitation with premium bookings.
+- **Higher room prices** are associated with a small increase in cancellations.
+On average, for every **€10** increase in the room rate, the chance of cancellation rises by about **2%**.

-**Online bookings** show significantly higher cancellation risk: their odds of cancellation are 435% higher than offline bookings (OR = 5.35), making this the most impactful categorical feature in both models.
+- **Online bookings** are much more likely to be canceled than offline ones.
+In fact, bookings made online are about **five times more likely** to be canceled, making this the most influential customer segment in the model.

-**Special requests** are a strong signal of booking commitment: each additional request reduces the odds of cancellation by 76% (OR = 0.2385).
-Guests with 2 or more requests rarely cancel, reflecting higher engagement.
+- **Special requests** strongly reduce the likelihood of cancellation.
+Each additional request **lowers the chance by about 76%**, and guests with two or more requests almost **never cancel**.

-**Month of booking** influences reliability: with each later month, the odds of cancellation drop by ~6% (OR = 0.9399).
-Cancellations are more common early in the year, January to March, with a median probability of cancellation during the months April to June, and less likely from October to December, suggesting stronger commitment in late-season travel.

-Repeated Guests Are Still the Most Reliable Segment Repeat customers had ~89% lower odds of cancelling compared to first-time guests (OR = 0.1093), highlighting the importance of loyalty and familiarity with the brand.
+- **Month of arrival**.
+Cancellations are more frequent from **January to March**, while bookings for **October to December** are the most stable, showing much lower cancellation rates around **6% lower** with each later month.

+- **Repeat guests** are highly reliable, with nearly **89%** fewer cancellations compared to first time customers.
+This highlights the importance of **building guest loyalty**.

-## Recomendations
+## Business Recommendations

-Reconfirm or Add Deposits to Long-Lead Bookings Bookings made more than 90 days in advance should trigger automated reconfirmation emails or require partial deposits.
-These bookings carry significantly higher cancellation risk and benefit from early engagement strategies to reduce dropouts and improve inventory planning.
+**Reconfirm or Add Deposits** for Long-Lead Bookings Bookings made more than **90 days in advance** have a significantly higher cancellation risk.
+To reduce dropouts and improve inventory planning:

+- Send **automated reconfirmation emails** closer to arrival.

+- Require **partial deposits** for high risk advance bookings.

+---

-✅ Tighten Policies for Online Bookings
+**Tighten Policies for Online Bookings**
-Given their 435% higher cancellation risk, consider the following measures for online reservations:

-Non-refundable incentives, such as discounts or added amenities

-Stricter free cancellation windows, e.g., no refunds within 7 days

-Booking flow nudges or reminders to reinforce intent during the purchase journey
+Online bookings are about **5 times more likely to be canceled** than offline ones.
+Consider:

+- Offering **non refundable discounts** or added perks.

+- Limiting **free cancellation to 7+ days before arrival**.

+- Adding **reminders or nudges** during the booking process to reinforce intent.

+---

-✅ Use Engagement Signals (Special Requests) to Flag Reliable Guests Guests who make two or more special requests demonstrate higher commitment and lower cancellation rates.
-Use this as a behavioral signal to:
+**Use Special Requests to Flag Reliable Guests** Guests with **2 or more special requests** rarely cancel and show high engagement.
+Use this behavior to:

-Offer them flexible or premium policy options
+- Offer them **flexible cancellation policies** or upgrade options.

-Adjust overbooking buffers downward for such bookings

-✅ Identify High-Risk Price-Only Bookings
-Bookings that are above average in price but lack engagement (no special requests, no loyalty status) show a ~30% higher chance of cancellation.
+- **Reduce overbooking buffers** for these low risk reservations.

+---

+**Promote and Protect Repeat Guests**
+Repeat customers are **89% less likely to cancel** compared to first time guests.
+Strengthen this segment by:

+- Offering **exclusive discounts** or early access.

+- Encouraging **direct bookings** through loyalty perks to reduce OTA dependence.

+---

+**Identify High-Risk Bookings with No Engagement** High price bookings without special requests or loyalty status are about **30% more likely to be canceled**.
 These should be:

-Flagged as high risk
+- **Flagged as high risk** in the booking system.

-Monitored closely

-Consider follow-up calls or confirmation messages to verify intent

-✅ Promote and Protect Repeat Customers
-Guests with previous stays are statistically far less likely to cancel.
-Prioritize this group by:

-Offering early access, exclusive discounts, or personalized perks

-Encouraging direct bookings via loyalty incentives to reduce OTA dependency

-✅ Incorporate Seasonal Patterns from Arrival Month Since cancellations are more common for check-ins in January–March, and drop significantly between October–December, consider:

-Applying stricter cancellation policies or deposits for early-year bookings

-Running promotions and retention campaigns during Q4 to lock in high-intent travelers

-Segmenting guests by arrival month to inform overbooking strategies and marketing timing

-✅ Apply Cancellation Predictions to Operations
-With a recall score of 0.844, the post-pruned Decision Tree model can anticipate most cancellations.
-Integrate it into hotel operations to:

-Dynamically manage overbooking

-Optimize staffing in front desk and housekeeping

-Reduce revenue loss from unanticipated no-shows
+- Monitored with **confirmation emails or follow up calls** to verify intent.